fuglphoenix/Coz-lp-esphome-sensor/README.md

 ## Installation & Configuration

 This component is installed by adding it as an `external_component` pointing to this GitHub repository.
-The manual process of creating folders and copying files is not required.

 Simply add the following configuration to your device's `.yaml` file: